hitoshi-watase/sercrod/docs/reference/directives/include.md

   - That HTML may contain `*template` declarations, reusable snippets, or complete fragments.
   - After the import, you can use `*include` to consume any templates defined in the imported content.

-The string passed to `*import` is treated purely as an URL from Nablla’s perspective.
+The string passed to `*import` is treated purely as an URL from Sercrod’s perspective.
-If you use patterns like `"/partials/card.html:card"`, the `:card` part is just part of the URL and is not parsed specially by Nablla itself.
+If you use patterns like `"/partials/card.html:card"`, the `:card` part is just part of the URL and is not parsed specially by Sercrod itself.
 Any such semantics (for example, serving only one named fragment from a combined file) must be implemented on the server side.